fly-apps/flygreeting/.circleci/README.md

 flyctl auth token
 ```

 Copy the generated token and go to the [CircleCI project page](https://app.circleci.com/projects).
-Select organization and find the `flygreeting` repository.
+Select the organization and find the `flygreeting` repository.
 Click the **Set Up Project** button in front of it.
 Click the **Use Existing Config** button, then click the **Start Building** button.
-We are not really building the project yet.
-As expected, the build fails with
+As expected, the build fails with:

 `No .circleci/config.yml was found in your project.
 Click Add Config to choose how to add a config file or refer to documentation.`

-This is because you have not configured the project for deployment just yet.
+This message indicates that you have not configured the project yet.

 At the upper right corner of the page, click the **Project Setting** button with the gear icon.
 This takes you to the CircleCI `flygreeting` settings page.
 On the sidebar, select **Environment Variables**.
 Click the **Add Variable** button.
 Enter the name as `FLY_API_TOKEN`, paste the previously generated API token into the value box and click **Add Environment Variable** to save.

-By adding the token to the environmental variables of the `flygreeting` project, you are making sure that CircleCI has access to the authentication it needs to deploy `flygreeting` to the Fly platform on your behalf.
+By adding the token to the `flygreeting` project’s environmental variables, you are making sure that CircleCI has access to the authentication it needs to deploy `flygreeting` to the Fly platform on your behalf.

 ### Configuring CircleCI for Deployment